jvoix/SimpleSodaSiphonSystem/README.md

 * Wash all parts (excluding the regulator and CO2 tank) with hot water and soap and let them dry.
 * Drill a hole through the center of the distal end of the Metal Charger and tap it with a 1/4" NPT thread, then mount the female Quick Connect using the double-sided connector (see picture of the [Quick Connect and the 1/4" NTP male connnector mounted on the Metal Charger](https://github.com/jvoix/MySodaSiphon/blob/master/Quick-connect-charger-assembly.jpg)).
 * Remove the existing 1/4" male flare outlet from the Regulator and replace it with the Valve connected to the Lead-in Hose (see picture of the [regulator-valve-hose assembly](https://github.com/jvoix/MySodaSiphon/blob/master/Regulator-valve-tube-assembly.jpg))
 * Mount and tighly screw together all parts using teflon tape (see picture of [all parts properly positionned before assembly](https://github.com/jvoix/MySodaSiphon/blob/master/Overview_assembly.jpg)).
+NOTE: *This picture was taken with the original black plastic charger provided with the Soda Siphon; it won't be used (as we will use the Metal Charger) and can be saved for possible use with small 8g CO2 cartriges (for when you are on the road away from your 5 lb CO2 tank).*

 ##	3. Enjoy